codsen/codsen/packages/string-strip-html/readme.md

 ### API - Output

-String of zero or more characters-length.
+A string of zero or more characters-length.

 ## Contributing